valmadera/SQL_project_data_job_analysis/README.md

 Here is the breakdown of the top 5 best-paid skills for Data Analysts in 2023:

-- **Great salary:** The yearly salary for these skills spans from $185,000 to $189,100.
+- **Great Salary:** The yearly salary for these skills spans from $185,000 to $189,100.
-- **Niche skills:** Mastering skills in building data-driven applications can significantly boost your average year salary.
+- **Niche Skills:** Mastering skills in building data-driven applications can significantly boost your average year salary.

 ![Most In-Demand Skills For Data Analyst](graphs/query_5.jpg) *Graph built on Excel by Valeria Madera*